MofoMojo/ValheimMods/MMDropItemOnCameraDirection/ReadMe.txt

 • This mod alters the _Humanoid_ class' DropItem method whenever the Humanoid _IS_ the player, otherwise it runs the original.
 • It will likely be incompatible with any other mod that alters this method specifically
 • This mod does NOT alter the ItemDrop class' DropItem method.
+• The mod only affects dropping items from inventory.
+It does not affect spawning items via consoles/other mods
 • Anyone that wants to add this into their own mod to provide this capability, it's a pretty easy change.
 • Here's my code that I modified.
 The GameCamera.transform is used instead of the base.transform.